jimmy5566/topic-in-computer-science-projec-t/README.md

 3. **Expected Output**
    - The program will print logs showing the behavior of low, medium, and high priority tasks, demonstrating the priority inversion problem.

+## How to Run the `priority_inheritance.c` Demo

+1. **Compile the Code**
+   - Open the integrated terminal in Codespaces.
+   - Run:
+     ```bash
+     gcc priority_inheritance.c -o priority_inheritance -lpthread
+     ```
+   - Becasue I have done this step and push the file on the github, you can skip this step

+2. **Run the Program with Real-Time Scheduling**
+   - You need to use `sudo` to enable real-time scheduling and priority inheritance:
+     ```bash
+     sudo ./priority_inheritance
+     ```

+3. **Expected Output**
+   - The program will print logs showing the behavior of low, medium, and high priority tasks, demonstrating how priority inheritance solves the priority inversion problem.

 ---